5olitude/ecommerce/README.md

     ## Code At  glance in Database(database.go)

     first we need to define the database , make sure the mongodb installed in your system.
-    The important thing we have to remember is we need to create  a database as well as two collections  , Two collections that is one for storing the user informations and the other for storing the product informations.We must have to configure the url and port where mongo is running
+    The important thing we have to remember is we need to create  a database with two collections  , Two collections that for storing the user informations and the other for storing the product informations.We must have to configure the url and port of mongodb configured in your system

         //code example of url and port in databasetup.go mongo.NewClient(options.Client().ApplyURI("mongodb://localhost:27017")) --port and url